ct-clmsn/nofi/README.md

 Nofi wraps the existing [rofi](https://github.com/pnnl/rofi) interface implemented by Pacific Northwest National Laboratory (PNNL).
 Nofi provides the Nim programming language support for RDMDA distributed communication (put and get).
 Messages are treated as a sequence of bytes.

-This library extends rofi by providing a sequence type that wraps memory that has been registered with the underlying rofi RDMA communicaton library.
+This library extends rofi by providing a sequence type that wraps memory registered with the underlying rofi RDMA communicaton library.
 The sequence type only supports values that are of SomeNumber type. **Nim applications using Nofi require static compilation and linking!**

 ### Install